 Staying engaged depends on your work satisfaction

-In fact, poor workplace relationships are one of the most common complaints and a leading cause of work-related stress.
+In fact, poor workplace relationships are one of the most common complaints and a leading cause of work-related stress and unhappiness on the job.
 It’s also worth mentioning that some studies have found that feeling lonely or isolated at work also has a negative impact on job performance.

 Acts of kindness are an easy and quick way to build a positive work environment.
 Small gestures can go a long way.
 Going to the kitchen to make a drink?
 Make sure you ask your colleagues if they want anything too (and wipe clean the microwave while you're there, even if you didn't make the mess!).
 Heading on holiday?
 Bring a few treats back and leave them in the office kitchen or communal area.
 Small gestures of kindness create positivity and, in fact, boost productivity.